Skip to content

 Without a pricing strategy, there is no business.
 It is the most influential part of your business strategy definition.
 Determining the optimal price is a mixture of art and science.
 Since pricing is a bit tricky, and highly risky, you need to be creative, careful, and scientific about your strategy.

-Market research is key to understand the willingness to pay of different market segments when compared to the value proposed by your product.
+Market research is key to understanding the willingness to pay of different market segments when compared to the value proposed by your product.
 Remember that prices could differ according to price discrimination strategy.
 That means that prices may change depending on time, place, customer, use, etc.

 In addition, successful businesses also coordinate their pricing strategy with their goals.
 For instance, when your goal is gaining the highest market share, you may need to lower the prices.
 Meanwhile, if your goal is maximising profits, then you should calculate the highest price that guarantees a high demand and the highest profit.